 Billions saved by using detailed blowdown analysis in the design of a high pressure gas plant

 A multi-national Oil & Gas operator performed a preliminary blowdown analysis on a high pressure gas plant that indicated a requirement for 80% of the plant to be constructed from expensive stainless steel.
-To minimise the requirement for stainless steel construction, the operator commissioned PSE to determine the minimum metal temperatures in the process equipment and piping during system depressurisation.
-The resulting optimised design decreased the stainless steel construction requirement from 80% of the facility to just 30%, with total project savings of up to $1.8bn.
+To minimise the requirement for stainless steel construction, the operator commissioned PSE to determine the minimum metal temperatures in the process equipment and piping during system depressurization.
+The resulting optimized design decreased the stainless steel construction requirement from 80% of the facility to just 30%, with total project savings of up to $1.8bn.

 Pre-FEED analysis predicts extensive material embrittlement risks

-As with many Oil & Gas facilities, the minimum metal temperatures experienced by this high pressure gas plant are observed during highly transient depressurisation operations (“blowdown”).
-Preliminary analysis in Pre-FEED was performed using a conventional methodology where the entire blowdown segment is represented as an aggregated, idealised volume and the depressurisation event is simulated with an equilibrium-based utility.
-This simple analysis showed that extremely low metal temperatures could be expected in nearly all parts of the processing facility during a depressurisation operation.
-Violations were predicted even when depressurisation was initiated from typical operating conditions.
+As with many Oil & Gas facilities, the minimum metal temperatures experienced by this high pressure gas plant are observed during highly transient depressurization operations (“blowdown”).
+Preliminary analysis in Pre-FEED was performed using a conventional methodology where the entire blowdown segment is represented as an aggregated, idealised volume and the depressurization event is simulated with an equilibrium-based utility.
+This simple analysis showed that extremely low metal temperatures could be expected in nearly all parts of the processing facility during a depressurization operation.
+Violations were predicted even when depressurization was initiated from typical operating conditions.
 To avoid material embrittlement, large vessels and piping would require expensive stainless steel construction for approximately 80% of the facility; this was considered to have significant impact on the feasibility of the investment.
 Detailed information, such as which pipes and equipment items were subjected to low temperatures (and the coincident pressure), was unavailable because of the simplistic methodology used.

 The operator and asset owner wanted to substantially reduce capital spend whilst maintaining critical safety standards.
 To do this they needed more detailed information about the specific location and severity of the worst case minimum metal temperatures in the process equipment and piping.
-The operator contracted PSE to (i) perform a rigorous blowdown analysis of the proposed facility and (ii) by collaborating with their engineering teams at the FEED and Detailed Design stages, to optimise the plant design.
+The operator contracted PSE to (i) perform a rigorous blowdown analysis of the proposed facility and (ii) by collaborating with their engineering teams at the FEED and Detailed Design stages, to optimize the plant design.

 PSE Oil & Gas collaborates with design engineering team

 To accurately assess potential risks due to low temperatures during plant blowdown, PSE created a detailed geometric model in gFLARE for each isolatable blowdown segment.
-Detailed gFLARE models helped to calculate depressurisation times as well as accurate fluid and metal temperatures in all process equipment and piping.
+Detailed gFLARE models helped to calculate depressurization times as well as accurate fluid and metal temperatures in all process equipment and piping.
 The system model incorporated design information (as it developed) during the project, such as

 - system geometry – pipe and vessel dimensions, wall thickness and materials of construction